SOTA-RAG Series

 The Demo Application

 LostMinute Travel is our demo application.
 It offers users a convenient chat interface to plan your ideal vacation.
 LostMinute Travel uses a combination of input data to provide the best possible travel advice.
 This includes data mined from travel brochures, Wikipedia pages, travel blogs, and more.
+Our retrieval augmented approach ensures the language model has access to the most relevant information from these knowledge bases.

 The goal of the Retriever is to find the most relevant documents for a user’s input query.
 If you’ve been following along with our series, you’ll know that in a state-of-the-art retrieval-augmented generation (SOTA RAG) application, data is stored across various data stores to capture its semantic value and improve retrieval performance.
 Unlike a “simple demo on your laptop,” we’re dealing with large datasets, requiring a more sophisticated approach to retrieve the right information.
+This reference architecture for RAG systems shows how to effectively handle both structured and unstructured data.

 At a high level, the retriever infrastructure runs within a single Cloudflare worker and consists of the following key elements:

 The query input component serves as the entry point for the cognitive architecture to query the retriever.
 It provides a simple-to-use HTTP POST endpoint that accepts a JSON payload with the user query.
 This component sequentially calls all the necessary functions and returns a JSON object with ranked results.
 The query input runs on a Cloudflare worker and ultimately returns a structured JSON object containing the semantic chunk (text), source (URL), tables (tabular data), and keywords.
+This setup is ideal for question answering systems that require efficient search index access.

 Think about how you typically interact with chatbots.
 User input is often not the most clear and concise, to put it mildly.
 However, user expectations are high.
 To address this, we assume by default that the input might be less than perfect, and we use the user query pipeline to process it into better-formulated queries for search.
+This is where prompt engineering techniques help transform raw queries into effective search parameters.

 The provided input query is run through an LLM using llama-2-13b-chat-awq, hosted on Cloudflare.
 We use it to extract the following information from the user query:

 The output of the user query function is then sent to the semantic chunk function, where it’s broken into chunks suitable for running search queries on the data stores.
+Fine-tuning this process allows for more accurate keyword search and better overall performance.

 The hallucination function serves a similar purpose as the user query function, but instead of refining the user query, it enhances the input with additional content to improve search results.
 We accomplish this by using an LLM (@hf/thebloke/llama-2-13b-chat-awq run through the Cloudflare AI gateway) to “hallucinate” an answer to the user query.
 We use the term hallucinate because the answer generated isn’t guaranteed to be correct but provides useful additional context for the query.
+This technique helps prevent inaccurate responses later in the pipeline.

 The output of the hallucination function is sent to the semantic chunk function, where it is broken into chunks suitable for running search queries on the data stores, just like in the user query pipeline.

 The semantic chunk pipeline is responsible for breaking search queries into semantic chunks that can be used to run searches on the data stores.
 The input to the semantic chunk pipeline is a list of questions and keywords extracted by both the user query pipeline and the hallucination pipeline.
+Effective embedding models are crucial for this stage of retrieval augmented generation.

 Unlike regular chunks, semantic chunks break down the user query based on meaning rather than token count, sentence boundaries, or arbitrary rules.
 This allows the search engine to better interpret the user’s intent and retrieve more relevant results.
+This approach to semantic search outperforms traditional keyword-based search methods for complex queries.

 To create these semantic chunks, we first split the text into sentences and create chunks of three sentences with a two-sentence overlap (i.e., 1,2,3, 2,3,4, 3,4,5).
 Each chunk is embedded using @cf/baai/bge-large-en-v1.5 on Cloudflare.
 We then loop through the chunks recursively, calculating their cosine similarity based on the vector embedding.
+This embedding model creates high-quality representations in the embedding space.

 Cosine similarity is the cosine of the angle between the vectors; that is, it is the dot product of the vectors divided by the product of their lengths.
 In simpler terms, cosine similarity helps us understand how similar two vectors are.
 Chunks with a cosine similarity of .9 or higher are merged, unless their total length exceeds 500 tokens.

-The purpose of the pull function, as the name suggests, is to pull all relevant information from various data stores.
+The purpose of the pull function, as the name suggests, is to pull all relevant information from various data sources.
 If you’ve been following our series, you know we use the following data stores:

 The result is a large amount of relevant data, which could overwhelm the context window of even the largest LLM.
 That’s where the rank function comes in to prioritize the most relevant data returned by the pull pipeline.
+This architecture helps RAG workflows access both new data and training data efficiently.

 Now, you might ask: “Why don’t you just return less data?”
 Excellent question.
 While all of these techniques are designed to return relevant data, they each do so in their own way.
 The vector store returns the most closely related vectors (cosine similarity), the graph DB returns data about related entities, and so on.
 While all of this is relevant, we still need to decide which data is the most relevant.
 For example, if we only returned 10 items, we might end up with an order like this: